ciscoheat/sveltekit-superforms/README.md

 </div>
 ```

-The reason for not using `submitting` here is based on the article [Response Times: The 3 Important Limits](https://www.nngroup.com/articles/response-times-3-important-limits/), which states that for short waiting periods, no feedback is required except to display the result.
-Therefore, `delayed` is used to show a loading indicator.
+The reason for not using `submitting` is based on the article [Response Times: The 3 Important Limits](https://www.nngroup.com/articles/response-times-3-important-limits/), which states that for short waiting periods, no feedback is required except to display the result.
+Therefore, `delayed` is instead used to show a loading indicator after a little while.

 Experimenting with these three timers and the delays between them, is certainly possible to prevent the feeling of unresponsiveness in many cases.
-Please share your results, if you do!
+Please [share your results](https://github.com/ciscoheat/sveltekit-superforms/discussions), if you do!

 ```ts
 multipleSubmits: 'prevent' | 'allow' | 'abort' = 'prevent'